OfficeDev/VBA-content/VBA/Language-Reference-VBA/articles/item-has-caused-an-access-violation-remove-it-from-the-list-of-available-add-ins.md

 ---
-title: 'item' has caused an access violation.
-Remove it from the list of available Add-Ins?
+title: "'item' has caused an access violation.
+Remove it from the list of available Add-Ins?"
 keywords: vblr6.chm60146
 f1_keywords:
 - vblr6.chm60146